AcademySoftwareFoundation/openexr/CONTRIBUTING.md

 the eventual PR when it appears.

-* Trivial changes that don't affect functionality (typos, docs, tests) can be approved by the Committer without review, after waiting at least 48 hours.
+* Trivial changes that don't affect functionality (typos, docs, tests) can be approved by the committer without review, after waiting at least 48 hours.

-* Big changes that can alter behavior, add major features, or present a high degree of risk should be signed off by TWO Committers, ideally one of whom should be the "owner" for that section of the codebase (if a specific owner has been designated).
-If the person submitting the PR is him/herself the "owner" of that section of the codebase, then only one additional Committer approval is sufficient.
+* Big changes that can alter behavior, add major features, or present a high degree of risk should be signed off by TWO committers, ideally one of whom should be the "owner" for that section of the codebase (if a specific owner has been designated).
+If the person submitting the PR is him/herself the "owner" of that section of the codebase, then only one additional committer approval is sufficient.
 But in either case, a 48 hour minimum is helpful to give everybody a chance to see it, unless it's a critical emergency fix (which would probably put it in the previous "small fix" category, rather than a "big feature").

-* Escape valve: big changes can nonetheless be merged by a single Committer if the PR has been open for over two weeks without any unaddressed objections from other Committers.
+* Escape valve: big changes can nonetheless be merged by a single committer if the PR has been open for over two weeks without any unaddressed objections from other committers.
 At some point, we have to assume that the people who know and care are monitoring the PRs and that an extended period without objections is really assent.

-Approval must be from Committers who are not authors of the change.
-If one or more Committers oppose a proposed change, then the change cannot be accepted unless:
+Approval must be from committers who are not authors of the change.
+If one or more committers oppose a proposed change, then the change cannot be accepted unless:

-* Discussions and/or additional changes result in no Committers objecting to the change.
-Previously-objecting Committers do not necessarily have to sign-off on the change, but they should not be opposed to it.
+* Discussions and/or additional changes result in no committers objecting to the change.
+Previously-objecting committers do not necessarily have to sign-off on the change, but they should not be opposed to it.

 * The change is escalated to the TSC and the TSC votes to approve the change.
-This should only happen if disagreements between Committers cannot be resolved through discussion.
+This should only happen if disagreements between committers cannot be resolved through discussion.

 Committers may opt to elevate significant or controversial